 New WHO Collaborating Center

-The Institute for Biological Product Control (IBPC) of the National Institutes for Food and Drug Control (NIFDC) in China was designated as WHO Collaborating Center for standardization and evaluation of biologicals on 1st January 2013.
-This designation is the result of a productive collaboration with colleagues from NIFDC who provided technical support to numerous WHO projects in the development of international standards for vaccines and other biologicals in the past years.
-The initial period of designation is 4 years and the work plan for that period includes various activities that would contribute to the development of international standards for vaccines and other biologicals as well as to their implementation into regulatory practice.
-It is expected that productive collaboration from previous years will continue and will contribute to WHO initiative in providing technical assistance at the global, regional and country level.
+The Division of Virology of the Paul Ehrlich Institute (PEI) in Germany was designated as WHO Collaborating Center for standardization and evaluation of vaccines on 26 August 2013.
+This designation is the result of a productive collaboration with colleagues from PEI who provided technical support to numerous projects in the area of WHO vaccine standardization in the past years.
+The Center will contribute to the development of international standards for vaccines, as well as to the implementation of recently established standards into regulatory practice at the global, regional and country level.
+The initial period of designation is 4 years and the work plan for that period includes various activities that would promote regulatory science in the context of standardization and evaluation of vaccines.

 WHO norms and standards